despia-native/despia-native/README.md

 **Note:** Always use the real SDK package.
 Mock implementations will not work on actual devices.

 ---

-JavaScript SDK for [Despia](https://despia.com) - Add native device features to your React web app, Vue app, Angular app, or any web framework.
-Transform your web app into a native iOS & Android app without writing Swift or Kotlin.
-This npm package provides command queuing and variable watching for seamless integration with Despia's GPU-accelerated native runtime, enabling access to 25+ device APIs through simple JavaScript calls.

 **Note: This is for web apps (React, Vue, Angular, etc.) to add native features - NOT for React Native apps.**